ggerganov/llama.cpp/examples/server/README.md

     `system_prompt`: Change the system prompt (initial prompt of all slots), this is useful for chat applications.
 [See more](#change-system-prompt-on-runtime)

+    `samplers`: The order the samplers should be applied in.
+An array of strings representing sampler type names.
+If a sampler is not set, it will not be used.
+If a sampler is specified more than once, it will be applied multiple times. (default: `["top_k", "tfs_z", "typical_p", "top_p", "min_p", "temperature"]` - these are all the available values)

 ### Result JSON

 - Note: When using streaming mode (`stream`) only `content` and `stop` will be returned until end of completion.